1-RM Bench Press Test

 - The subject should then rest two to four minutes, then perform the one-rep-max attempt with proper technique.
 If the lift is successful, rest for another two to four minutes and increase the load 5-10%, and attempt another lift.
 If the subject fails to perform the lift with correct technique, rest two to four minutes and attempt a weight 2.5-5% lower.
 Keep increasing and decreasing the weight until a maximum left is performed.
 Selection of the starting weight is crucial so that the maximum lift is completed within approximately five attempts after the warm-up sets.
 See the Bench Press Example Videos.

 - scoring: the maximum weight lifted is recorded.
 To standardize the score it may be useful to calculate a score proportional to the person's bodyweight.
 The sequence of lifts should also be recorded as these can be used in subsequent tests to help in determining the starting lifts.
 See the table for general guidelines for interpreting the results.
 These ratings are for both males and females - as females are generally a smaller frame, there are expected to lift a lower actual weight to score an average rating etc. These scores are based on my personal experiences.
-There are also some athlete results for this test.
+There are also some athlete results for this test and a calculator to estimate 1RM.

 |1 Rep Max Bench Press Table for adults